chasmack/hummaps-admin/README.md

 # hummaps-admin

-### Update tool for Hummaps
+### Admin tool for Hummaps

-These tools combine data from a number of sources to rebuild the production hummaps datebase.
+These procedures combine data from various sources to rebuild the production hummaps datebase.
-The production hummaps database resides in a schema named *hummaps* of a PostgreSQL database named *production*.
+The hummaps database resides in a schema named *hummaps* in a PostgreSQL database named *production*.
 A second schema named *hummaps_staging* is used to store production and staging tables and sql helper functions before the production tables are copied to *hummaps*.